matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <br>
 <h2>Why Create This Tool?</h2>

 <p>Many Maschine users struggle with using the Circle of Fifths.
 While Maschine is a powerful tool that provides preset scales and modal chord suggestions, it can still be overwhelming without a foundational understanding of music theory.
-This tool offers an easy way to explore chord relationships, making creative choices on Maschine hardware feel less intimidating and more intuitive.</p>
+My tool offers an easy way to explore chord relationships, making creative choices with Maschine's chord mode feel less intimidating and more intuitive.</p>

 <div style="text-align: center;">
 <img src="https://cdn11.bigcommerce.com/s-luvfwivmyi/product_images/uploaded_images/240207-circle-fifths-02.jpg" height=300 >